 Sri Lanka, an island nation, is prone to natural disasters caused by floods, cyclones, landslides, tsunami, drought and coastal erosion with increasing instances of environmental pollution related hazards.
 The global pandemic COVID-19 has significantly affected Sri Lanka since early 2020 affecting different aspects of human lives.
 On building institutional capacity for humanitarian response, UNFPA supported the publication of a booklet "Management of Safety Centres Amidst COVID-19" in 2021, an initiative of the Disaster Management Centre (DMC).
 Other partners who supported the effort include the Disaster Preparedness and Response Division (DPRD), Ministry of Health, UNICEF and IOM.
-The booklet's prime objective is to ensure that the key components of camp management of providing assistance and protection to persons seeking temporary shelter are followed as per accepted international standards and best practices, and is an outcome of an online or virtual training conducted on the theme of "Management of Safety Centres Amidst COVID -19" by the said organisations (document review167).
+The booklet's prime objective is to ensure that the key components of camp management of providing assistance and protection to persons seeking temporary shelter are followed as per accepted international standards and best practices, and is an outcome of an online or virtual training conducted on the theme of "Management of Safety Centres Amidst COVID -19" by the said organisations (document review 167).
+However, focus on humanitarian programming was limited during the 9th CP, hence the limited findings in this area.